Welcome Newsletter - please click this link

 Recommended reading for Year 2 - please click this link for detailed link

 Hello and welcome to Year 2!
-Miss Campbell and Miss Hartley are very excited to welcome you into your new classes.
+Miss Hartley and Miss Gilman are very excited to welcome you into your new classes.

 During year 2 we will develop our skills as writers through our increasing grammar knowledge.
 We will focus on understanding how sentences are made and how these can be improved through the use of things such as conjunctions, verbs, adverbs, adjectives, noun phrases and adverbial phrases.
 We will learn how to use these features within a variety of text types, such as stories, letters, diary entries and non – chronological reports.
 Our Genre focus changes throughout the year but we aim to see the grammar skills taught being used as a way of improving our writing.

 Alongside this we will focus on accurate spelling of common words and words with specific spelling patterns e.g. when the suffix -ing is added to a word as well as the use of joined, legible handwriting.
 You can help your child at home by asking them to write for different purposes and practising their spelling and handwriting regularly.

 As readers, we explore a variety of texts and enjoy sharing a class book as well as individual reading books.
 Some of the texts we read are, George’s Marvellous Medicine, The Twits, The Gruffalo, The Owl who was afraid of the dark, as well as non-fiction texts to support our learning across the curriculum.

 We will work on the development of our comprehension skills through learning how to skim and scan a text, how to look for clues in a text to deduce answers and how to answer more challenging inference questions.
 You can help your child at home by reading with them and discussing their book each day.